Azure/AKS-Construction/GhActions.md

 To do this we need to talk to the Azure Control Plane, so we'll need a set of Azure Credentials, Subscription and a resource group with RBAC configured.

 1. [Validation](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az_deployment_group_validate).
-Template ensures the template compiles, that there are no errors in the bicep code, that the parameter file provides all mandatory parameters and that the ARM Control plane will accept the deployment.
+Validation ensures the template compiles, that there are no errors in the bicep code, that the parameter file provides all mandatory parameters and that the ARM Control plane will accept the deployment.
 A great example of what Validate can do is that it will fail if you supply incompatible configuration through parameters, eg. You want a feature of an Azure service that comes with a Premium SKU but you've set the SKU to Standard.
 1. [What-If](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if).
 The what-if operation lets you see how resources will change if you deploy the template.

 After running a What-If, we have the opportunity to leverage the output of the WhatIf to assert a level of quality of what's been written.
 This is especially useful when your bicep template contains a lot of conditional logic.
 EG. If you're using parameter values to choose whether or not to install certain resources it can be especially useful to write a couple of test cases around this.